-Fellow water-loving Middle Tennesseans, let me tell you—if you’re looking to beat the heat this summer while surrounded by gorgeous scenery, you are in luck!
+Fellow water-loving Middle Tennesseans, let me tell you—if you’re looking to beat the heat while surrounded by gorgeous scenery, you are in luck!
 Drive just an hour or two away, and you can experience some of the most breathtaking waterfalls around.
 A number of Tennessee State Parks have falls and swimming holes that are great for adventurous families; there are also a few sandy beaches at area lakes and parks that are great for those who need to play it safe with young children.
-So whether you’re looking for a strenuous hike to breathtaking falls or just want to park the car and walk to the edge of a lake, here’s a list of places to check out this summer:
+So whether you’re looking for a strenuous hike to breathtaking falls or just want to park the car and walk to the edge of a lake, here’s a list of beautiful places our state has to offer:

 This popular state park, located between McMinnville and Sparta, is about a 90 minute drive from Nashville and boasts some impressive waterfalls.
 You can hike down the banks and splash near the rocky shore by the main falls or head to the park’s sandy beach along Center Hill Lake—which is a hit with younger kiddos.
 If you hike back further from the main falls, you can find some great swimming holes.
 Rock Island Park also has a campground and cabin rentals available.